New technology must earn trust and transform life for the better

 We listen, collaborate and are transparent about our actions.

-Our updated Being trusted: our code is our mandatory training for all colleagues and spells out our commitments on responsible tech and human rights.
+Being trusted: our code training is mandatory training for all our people and spells out our commitments on responsible tech and human rights.

 Our data ethics team and responsible tech steering group lead our thinking as we work to systematically build ethical decision-making into product design processes.

-We strive to only buy products and services from responsible companies – suppliers are required to meet our standards, and we monitor risks and compliance through assessments and audits.
+• We strive to only buy products and services from responsible companies – suppliers are required to meet our policies & standards, and we monitor risks and compliance through assessments and audits.

-Our procurement company, BT Sourced, has responsibility and sustainability criteria set into its processes – giving our buyers clarity on supplier risks and opportunities.
-This year we:
+Our procurement company, BT Sourced, has responsibility and sustainability criteria set into its processes.
+They give our buyers clarity on supplier risks and opportunities.

 See our Modern Slavery Statement for our responsible sourcing approach, supplier assessments, audit findings, and how we’re tackling modern slavery and conflict minerals.

-We want to make sure our products and services are used for good.
+• We want to make sure our products and services are used for good.
 We focus on protecting privacy and free expression and helping to prevent online harms.
-We support the Global Network Initiative (GNI) Principles on Freedom of Expression and Privacy.

 Through our sales due diligence process, we work to make sure that our customers use our products and services in a way that benefits people and minimises harms.